khanhnguyen15/project-madam-website/index.md

 Well, this is worrying… **Business has about 20x more words than Climate Change and 500x more words than LGBT.** There isn't a clear positive trend in the evolution of the number of words for LGBT and Climate Change, which is a sign that they are not having the exposure they require.

-This shows that despite [some claims](https://www.investors.com/politics/editorials/media-bias-left-study/) that media is saturated with a "liberal agenda", these issues are much less represented than any of the main "traditional" topics, like business, sports, and money.
+This shows that despite [some claims](https://www.investors.com/politics/editorials/media-bias-left-study/) that media is saturated with a "liberal agenda", these issues are much less represented than any of the main "traditional" topics, like business, sports, and government.

 <br/>
 <br/>